Available Scholarships month by month

 Dec.
 1- Dec.
 15 Varsity Tutors College Scholarship Contest- write a 200-900 word essay to a given prompt and if selected there will be online voting. http://www.varsitytutors.com/scholarship_entrants/new

 Dec.
-31 SBO (School Band & Orchestra) Scholarship: (Grades 4-12 can apply) Write a short 250 essay about why we need music education in schools, apply and submit online at: http://sbomagazine.com/essay-contest.html
+31 SBO (School Band & Orchestra) Scholarship: (Grades 4-12 can apply) Write a short 250 essay about-How does your musical instrument match your personality?
+Apply and submit online at: http://sbomagazine.com/essay-contest.html

 Jan.
 1 Terwilliger Foster Care Student Scholarship-Student must have been in Nebraska foster care system for at least 12 months, continuous or cumulative and demonstrate appropriate academic success.
 Applicants who have been legally adopted are eligible if they demonstrate financial need.
 Applicants need to attend one of the Nebraska University campuses.